cludden/protoc-gen-go-temporal/README.md

 *__Experimental__*

 This plugin has experimental support for Temporal's experimental [Workflow Update](https://docs.temporal.io/workflows#update) capability.
-Note that this requires cluster support enabled with both of the following dynamic config values set to `true`
+Note that this requires the `workflow-update-enabled` plugin option to be set to `true` and cluster support enabled with both of the following dynamic config values set to `true`

 - `frontend.enableUpdateWorkflowExecution`
 - `frontend.enableUpdateWorkflowExecutionAsyncAccepted`